bjmckenz/rn-cli-fixup/README.md

 This does not remove the need for (react-native) doctor.
 That needs to be solid too.

-Download the script, run it from the root of the project directory.
+Download the script, EDIT IT, run it from the root of the project directory.

     $ npx react-native@latest init foobar
+    $ npx react-native doctor
+    ...Output: All green - no errors!
     $ cd foobar
     $ python somewhere/reactnative-setup.py